MINGJIE666/GAP/README.txt

-if you have any problem about them, please contact: mjlmjmj666@gmail.com, lmj@hust.edu.cn (Mingjie LI)
+If you have any problem, please contact: mjlmjmj666@gmail.com, lmj@hust.edu.cn (Mingjie LI)

 reference: